 - Little Beach to Mourawaring Moor

-- Maitland Bay to Mt Bouddi + Caves to Bugs
+- Maitland Bay Headland to Mount Bouddi walking track

-The project will be completed in 4 stages:
+The project will be completed in 4 phases:

-- Stage 3 – construction works over a number of phases
+- Phase 3 – construction works over a number of phases

-- Stage 4 – sign installation and completion.
+- Phase 4 – sign installation and completion.

-The NSW Government has allocated $1.4 million funding for upgrade of the 8km Bouddi Coastal Walk over the next 3 years.
+The NSW Government has allocated $1.4 million funding for upgrade of the 8 kilometres Bouddi Coastal Walk over the next 3 years.